-Facility codes are assigned by ICCBBA, who maintain a database of all registered facilities that can be found on their website (www.isbt128.org).
-A lookup program allows the look up of individual facility codes.
+Facility codes are assigned by ICCBBA who maintains a database of all registered facilities that can be found on their website (www.isbt128.org).
+A lookup program on the website allows the look up of individual facility codes.
 ICCBBA licensed facilities and vendors are able to download a full listing of all registered facilities.